nordeck/matrix-neoboard/.changeset/fast-crabs-work.md

 '@nordeck/matrix-neoboard-widget': minor
 ---

-Attach elements to the frame.
-Implement operations on the attached elements.
-Works when the `REACT_APP_INFINITE_CANVAS` feature flag is enabled.
+Add attachment / detachment of elements to frames.
+Implement resizing and moving of frames and how it affects attached / detached elements.